Myelodysplastic syndrome: Diagnosis

-On the bone-marrow biopsy, high-grade dysplasia (RAEB-I and RAEB-II) may show atypical localization of immature precursors, which are islands of immature precursors cells (myeloblasts and promyelocytes) localized to the center of the intertrabecular space rather than adjacent to the trabeculae or surrounding arterioles.
+On the bone-marrow biopsy, high-grade dysplasia (RAEB-I and RAEB-II) may show atypical localization of immature precursors, which are islands of immature precursor cells (myeloblasts and promyelocytes) localized to the center of the intertrabecular space rather than adjacent to the trabeculae or surrounding arterioles.
 This morphology can be difficult to differentiate from treated leukemia and recovering immature normal marrow elements.
 Also, topographic alteration of the nucleated erythroid cells can be seen in early myelodysplasia (RA and RARS), where normoblasts are seen next to bony trabeculae instead of forming normal interstitially placed erythroid islands.

 Classification

 World Health Organization and International Consensus Classification

 In the late 1990s, a group of pathologists and clinicians working under the World Health Organization (WHO) modified this classification, introducing several new disease categories and eliminating others.
-In 2008, 2016, and 2022, the WHO developed new classification schemes that incorporated genetic findings (5q-) alongside morphology of the cells in the peripheral blood and bone marrow.
+In 2008, 2016, and 2022, the WHO developed new classification schemes that incorporated genetic findings (5q-) alongside the cell morphology in the peripheral blood and bone marrow.
 As of 2024, the WHO 5th edition and International Consensus Classification (ICC) systems are both actively in use.

 The list of dysplastic syndromes under the 2008 WHO system included the following: